 Starting with Fiscal Year 2018, the City of Houston Capital Improvement Project (CIP) funds allocate $1.1 million per year towards bicycle infrastructure for the next five years.
 This funding is stipulated for “short-term retrofit” projects within existing street pavement, such as restriping new lane configurations to accommodate a standard or protected bikeway and minor pavement improvements.

-Given the aggressive timeline, the City is also looking at other projects that could be implemented within the 12-month timeframe, such as existing roadway reconfiguration, intersection safety treatments and sidewalk improvements.
-The plan also includes new sidewalks and/or several improved intersections to protect the safety of both cyclists and pedestrians.
+Given the aggressive timeline, the City is looking at projects that can be implemented within the 12-month timeframe, such as existing roadway reconfiguration, intersection safety treatments and sidewalk improvements.
+In some areas, the plan may also includes new sidewalks and improved intersections to protect the safety of both cyclists and pedestrians.

-Click each link to view engagement and design progress for each community:
+Click each link to view engagement and design progress for each section of the network: